sopac/pacsafe-doc/training/tonga/pacsafe_basic.rst

 on buildings in and around Nuku'alofa.
 Select the "Nukualofa tsunami buildings" project in the list, then click the :guilabel:`Load` button.

-The project will show several layers, including:
+The project will show several layers in the Layers panel, including:

 * Buildings: this is the exposure data.
 This will be used to assess the tsunami impact on buildings.